-The days of suffering through wan sushi rolls are over—a recent influx of terrific Japanese restaurants has elevated the cuisine in Chicago.
+The days of suffering through wan sushi rolls are over—an influx of terrific Japanese restaurants has elevated the cuisine in Chicago.
 Whether you're looking for maki, yakitori or ramen, Chicago restaurants are bringing their A-game.
 For a stellar Japanese meal (and some of the city's best sushi), use our guide to find the best Japanese restaurant Chicago has to offer.

 RECOMMENDED: Full list of the best Chicago restaurants